Robodebt scheme: Immediate outcomes

 Kathryn Campbell, then working on the AUKUS program at the Department of Defence, was suspended without pay from her role on 20 July.

 Kathryn Campbell resigned from the Department of Defence effective 21 July 2023.

 Colleen Taylor, a former employee of the department, received a 2024 King's Birthday Honour for her efforts to expose the scheme.
 Taylor had tried to raise concerns internally in 2017, and had testified at the Royal Commission.

 Media portrayal

 A 2024 book on the Robodebt scandal, Mean Streak, by Rick Morton, won the AUD80,000 Prime Minister's Literary Awards prize for non-fiction in 2025.

 A three-part docu-drama series, The People vs Robodebt, commissioned by the SBS TV network, was first broadcast in September 2025.
+The film won the AACTA Award for Best Documentary or Factual Program in 2026.

 Further inquiries

 Australian Public Service Commission

 In September 2024, the Australian Public Service Commission announced that its investigation into the individuals had concluded, leading to several fines and demotions.
 No individuals were fired from their role.

 Following the findings of public service misconduct, lawyers representing the class action announced they would appeal their previous $1.8B settlement, seeking compensation for the further breaches uncovered.